-This advanced-level designation teaches the skills needed to manage the long-term success of affordable housing properties and portfolios.
+The Certified Housing Asset Manager is an advanced-level designation that teaches the skills needed to manage the long-term success of affordable housing properties and portfolios.
 Candidates are typically responsible for implementing asset management in their organizations or are planning a career move into the profession.

 What You Will Learn

-Candidates will take 4 remote training sessions in development to earn their CHAM designation:
+Candidates will take 4 courses to earn their CHAM designation:

 Advanced Financial Tools for Asset Managers (AM321)